Due to Covid, our 200 Hour YTT did not begin in January as originally intended. We are still collecting applications.

 Mandy currently serves as the Director and Lead Trainer of our Yoga Teacher Training Program.
 Her main goal is to provide a safe container for the yoga trainees to grow and learn.

 Throughout our program, we have a variety of guest teachers join us to share their unique yoga teaching style through lecture and yoga practice.
 Kate Marshall-Chase will teach a series of clinics focused on key alignment principles.
 Theresa Conroy will lead a workshop on Teaching Yoga to Special Populations.
+Jen Yost joins us to share her love of yoga and Zen awareness practices.
 In addition, we frequently ask other are practitioners (yoga instructors, nutritionists, etc) to lead workshops that enhance special topic areas of the program.
-Read more about Kate and Theresa on our Teacher Bios page.
+Read more about Kate, Jen and Theresa on our Teacher Bios page.

 Fees for attending 22 yoga classes throughout the year.
 These may be taken at Wellness in Motion, any other studio, or by watching DVDs.
 We want you to experience a wide range of classes to help you find your own unique teaching style.